February 28 incident: Art

 A number of artists in Taiwan have addressed the subject of the February 28 incident since the taboo was lifted on the subject in the early 1990s.
 The incident has been the subject of music by Fan-Long Ko and Tyzen Hsiao and a number of literary works.

 Film

 Hou Hsiao-hsien's A City of Sadness, the first movie that addressed the events, won the Golden Lion at the 1989 Venice Film Festival.
 The 2009 thriller Formosa Betrayed also relates the incident as part of the motivation behind Taiwan independence activist characters.
+The 2025 film A Foggy Tale depicts the quest of a young girl from outside Chiayi who travels alone to Taipei to retrieve the body of her brother after he was executed by the Kuomintang during the White Terror period.